ARMmbed/mbed-os-example-ble/README.md

 The software is provided under Apache-2.0 license.
 Contributions to this project are accepted under the same license.
 Please see contributing.md for more info.

 This project contains code from other projects.
 The original license text is included in those source files.
 They must comply with our license guide

+## Branches

+`Master` branch is for releases only.
+Please target the `development` branch for all your PRs.